 - Add the carrots and bell peppers and cook for about 5 to 6 minutes or, until the vegetables are beginning to soften.
 Add in the spinach and toss with the vegetables until slightly wilted and softened.

-- Turn the heat to low and add the cooked noodles, 2 tablespoons sesame oil, soy sauce, fish sauce and sugar.
-Toss to combine and cook for another 3 to 4 minutes.
+- Turn the heat off and remove the pan or wok from the heat.
+Add the cooked noodles, 2 tablespoons sesame oil, soy sauce, fish sauce and sugar.
+Toss to combine.

 - Taste and adjust/add seasonings if needed.
 Garnish with green onions and sesame seeds.
 Serve and enjoy!